090631/DankFarmBot/README.md

 ## Step 2:

 - Go to your terminal/command prompt/command line and type in `pip install pyautogui Pillow`.
+Then do, `pip install playsound`

 **And now you're done!**